 ABOUT 'NEO ALMANAC'

 The mental impression of a ‘significant collision event’, when it is mentioned in reference to wandering rocky or metallic bodies in outer space, is something all too familiar to those who consume these dramatic literary stories and cinematic depictions as part of popular media.
 The storylines are all too familiar: an asteroid, or similar astronomical body traversing Earth’s usual orbit, is unfortunately nudged onto a collision course with our planet, leading the protagonists to mount a heroic rescue effort to save our planet (or ensure survival of a select numbers of the human population at least).
-These pop cultural depictions are usually complete with flashy CGI graphics, spectacular soundtrack, and a memorable title, often with dodgy scientific justifications for the unfolding event, or the proposed solutions that will lead to humanities’ salvation (or not).
+These pop cultural depictions are usually complete with flashy CGI graphics, spectacular soundtrack, flag waving, and a memorable title – often with dodgy scientific justifications for the unfolding event, or the proposed solutions that will lead to humanities’ salvation (or not).

-The reality of Near Earth Objects (NEO), Potentially Hazardous Objects (PHO) and Earth Crossing Asteroids (ECA) presents abundant reference material for the future of such fantastical, spectacular stories but, as noted above, there is a very real historical precedent for significant impact events – perhaps not on a planetary-level scale as frequently popularised, but certainly a ‘city-killer’ classified object or volumes of smaller material is more plausible.
-Earth’s dynamic geology covers up most of the visible scars from the Paleolithic record and other past periods of geological time, but some larger trace fossils are still readily apparent; as is the case of sites like the Upheaval Dome (United States), Morokweng (South Africa), René-Levasseur Island (Canada), Shoemaker (Australia), and Barrington (United States) craters, amongst many other identified trace boundaries for past impacts.
+The reality of Near-Earth Objects (NEO), Potentially Hazardous Objects (PHO), and Earth Crossing Asteroids (ECA) presents abundant reference material for the future of such fantastical, spectacular stories but, as noted above, there is a very real historical precedent for significant impact events – perhaps not on a planetary-level scale as frequently popularised, but certainly a ‘city-killer’ classified object or volumes of smaller material is more plausible.
+Earth’s dynamic geology physically covers up most of the visible scars from the Paleolithic record and other past periods of geological time, but some larger trace fossil remnants are still readily apparent; as is the case of sites like the Upheaval Dome (United States), Morokweng (South Africa), René-Levasseur Island (Canada), Shoemaker (Australia), and Barrington (United States) craters, amongst many other identified trace boundaries for past impacts.
 Moreover, our species presently occupies (or at least controls usage of) a growing amount of our planet’s available landmass, a trend that will likely continue in the future, ensuring that the odds of a significant event over a populated urban area increases across the grand theatres of time.
-Meteorite collisions are very much a fact of life for Earth, and will remain so for the foreseeable future as our planet continues to clear out the debris field in its orbital range, 'left overs' from formation during the Hadean eon, and also through chance encounters with ancient materials occasionally migrating towards the innards of our Solar System.
-Further to this, the Tunguska episode, and similar incidents from modern history, demonstrate that the objects need not physically impact the planet's surface to cause enormous, wide-ranging infrastructure damage or disruption.
+Meteorite collisions are very much a fact of life for Earth and will remain so for the foreseeable future as our planet continues to clear out the debris field in its orbital range – 'left overs' from formation during the Hadean eon and also through chance encounters with ancient materials occasionally migrating towards the innards of our Solar System.
+Further to this, the Tunguska episode, and similar incidents widely documented in modern history, demonstrate that the objects need not physically impact the planet's surface to cause enormous, wide-ranging infrastructure damage or service disruption.

 Orbital trajectories are naturally perturbed by any number of gravitational influences, each tugging on a body and its own native gravitational field; drag exerted by the Solar, Earth and Lunar fields, as the target body of interest continues to intersect and interact with these condensed regions of space, in addition to the faint gravitational tugs from the larger outer planets.
-Over time, these tugs gradually build up and, sometimes, nudge Near Earth Objects onto potentially fatal courses with our homeworld.
-These ‘dynamical chaos’ effects are accumulative, taking many decades, centuries, or perhaps millennia, to transpire; ensuring that our predicted measures of a chance collision probability will become redundant, and therefore need to be revised over periods of protracted time.
-The trajectory of any NEO today, may have been set forth in motion millions of years ago, by any number of close approaches to anothers’ gravitational fields, before subsequent nudges refined these unfortunate trajectories throughout the eons.
-Our observations today, may one day prove insightful for future astronomical observations to predict the immediate behaviours and perturbations of these hazardous objects – rocky and metallic bodies that, due to the physical limits of our monitoring technologies, may not be physically observed for decades or perhaps even centuries before they emerge from the interplanetary darkness.
-There is also an increasing subset of ‘lost’ astronomical objects that are simply not routinely observable again.
-Preserving a record of these past observations, therefore, provides a vital data point for posterity to compare and refine their own collision probabilities, while ensuring that NEO behaviours and modelling remain accurate.
+Over time, these tugs gradually build up and, sometimes, gently nudge Near-Earth Objects onto potentially fatal courses with our homeworld.
+These ‘dynamical chaos’ effects are accumulative, taking many decades, centuries, or perhaps millennia, to manifest; ensuring that our predicted measures of a chance collision probability will become redundant and, therefore, will need to be periodically revised over protracted timeframes.
+The trajectory of any NEO today, may have been set forth in motion millions of years ago, by any number of close approaches to another's gravitational fields, before subsequent nudges refined these unfortunate trajectories throughout the ensuing eons.
+Our observations today, may one day prove insightful for future astronomical observations to predict the immediate behaviours and measurable perturbations of these hazardous objects – rocky and metallic bodies that, due to the physical limits of our monitoring technologies, may not be physically observed for decades, or perhaps even centuries before they emerge from the interplanetary darkness.
+Of note, there is already an increasing subset of ‘lost’ astronomical objects that are simply not routinely observable again.
+Preserving a record of these past observations, therefore, provides a vital data point for posterity to compare and refine their own collision probabilities with next-generation surveys, while ensuring that NEO behaviours and orbital modelling remain accurate.
 In the very least, such information may enable posterity generations to prepare better assessments of our planetary orbit for future NEO studies as a best practice approach under the precautionary principle or, perhaps, take mitigative or preventative actions in the face of anticipated collision events.

-The particular focus of our NEO almanac is to simply chronicle our identification of hazardous asteroids, alongside the risk posed by other types of potentially hazardous objects currently occupying Earth-intersecting orbits, and preserve our measurements of their orbital periods, so that this data may be reliably compared with future observations as part of a dynamic, multi-century NEO observatory.
-The simple nature of the challenges associated with NEO observations, and ensuing predictive scenario analysis, requires the implementation of long-term monitoring for these bodies, and their respective trajectory properties which, more often than not, fall outside of the narrow timescales remits associated with research projects, funding grants, operational lifespans of observational equipment, and also the professional careers of those who devote their lives to this essential field – perhaps even their entire lifespans.
-To complement this ongoing archival work, the foundation plans to utilise revised ‘static’ versions of this catalogue, and supporting materials, as a basis for addressing the various semiotical challenges associated with memory-retention customs, in addition to supporting our secondary goals of establishing public outreach, education and engagement activities with this unique heritage.
+The particular focus of our NEO almanac is to simply chronicle our ongoing identification of hazardous asteroids, alongside the risk posed by other types of potentially hazardous objects currently occupying Earth-intersecting orbits, and preserve our measurements of their orbital periods, so that this data may be reliably compared with future observations as part of a dynamic, multi-century NEO observatory archive.
+The simple nature of the challenges associated with NEO observations, and ensuing predictive scenario analysis, requires the implementation of long-term monitoring for these bodies, and their respective trajectory properties which, more often than not, fall outside of the narrow timescales remits associated with research projects, funding grants, operational lifespans of observational equipment, and also the professional careers of those who devote their lives to this essential field – perhaps, even their entire lifespans.
+To complement this ongoing archival work, the foundation plans to utilise revised ‘static’ versions of this catalogue, and supporting materials, as a basis for addressing the various semiotical challenges associated with memory-retention customs, in addition to supporting our secondary goals of establishing public outreach, education and creative engagement activities with this unique 'alternative heritage'.